Robust Machine Learning Inference from X-ray Absorption Near Edge Spectra through Featurization: Results

 Generally, all experimental spectra are site-averaged over all atoms of the same element.
 Therefore, compound or site-averaged spectra are needed for a direct comparison to experiment ones.
 The detailed procedures to collect experimental spectra and to construct compound datasets have been described in the Methods section.

 As suggested in Figure \ref{fig:exp_validation}(a), the experimental spectra for NMC622 samples form two distinct groups.
 Spectra 1, 4, and 8 form one group with lower peak energy, while the rest belong to the other group.
 Figure \ref{fig:exp_validation}(c) indicates the average Ni-O bond lengths from EXAFS fitting and predicted values using various features and the pre-trained RF models.
 The CDF feature achieves a quantitative agreement with our reference, the bond length from EXAFS fitting, with an average 2\% decrease compared to the values obtained from EXAFS fitting.
 This constant decrease may be attributed to the difference between DFT lattice parameters and experimental values, which is also around 2\%.
-A detailed lattice parameter comparison is available in Figure \ref{fig:lattice_comp}).
+A detailed lattice parameter comparison is available in Figure \ref{fig:lattice_comp}.
 Moreover, Figure \ref{fig:exp_validation}(c) displays both the corresponding voltage when measuring the XANES spectra and the inferred average oxidation states from compound spectra.
 While the ground truth average oxidation states are not known from these experimental data, we expect that the oxidation state will be higher for the higher voltage samples due to the removal of Li ions at high voltages.
 Moreover, as discussed before and shown in Figure 5c, shorter bond lengths should correspond to higher oxidation states.
 Although raw features including intensity, CDF, and CWT performed satisfactorily on the computed dataset (see Figure 6), only CDF gives the expected variations in the inferred oxidation state.
 The predicted oxidation states range from 3+ to 4+, which is also consistent with expectation.

 The results in Figure \ref{fig:exp_validation}(d)-(f) for NMC721 lead to similar observations as NMC622 systems, supporting the feasibility of using CDF to infer average bond length and oxidation states in unseen experimental data.
 Additionally, Figure \ref{fig:tsne} shows the t-SNE distributions for compound NMC622 spectra.
 While t-SNE distributions for intensity, peak feature, and CWT form a continuous band in 2D projections, the distribution for CDF is more separated, implying a higher possibility of distinguishing different oxidation states.